Anti-malware protection in EOP

 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, email messages are automatically protected against malware by EOP.
 Some of the major categories of malware are:

-Spyware that that gathers your personal information, such as sign-in information and personal data, and sends it back to its author.
+- Spyware that gathers your personal information, such as sign-in information and personal data, and sends it back to its author.

-EOP offers multi-layered malware protection that's designed to catch all known malware traveling into or out of your organization.
+EOP offers multi-layered malware protection that's designed to catch all known malware in Windows, Linux, and Mac that travels into or out of your organization.
 The following options help provide anti-malware protection:

 For more information about anti-malware protection, see the Anti-malware protection FAQ.